c6o/docs/content/guides/usage/adding-a-workspace.md

 Workspaces are managed in the system tray menu under **Workspaces**.
 The following describes how to add a new workspace, and how to select the current workspace.

-To add a new context:
+To add a new workspace:

 1. Click on the CodeZero system tray icon.
 2. Open the **Workspaces** menu and select **+ Add Workspace**.